 These activities may be accomplished either in-house by municipal staff, or by consulting engineers and contractors solicited for that purpose.
-When selecting a consultant engineer for a project which is not Federally-funded, the municipality may use its normal procedure for purchasing outside services.
+When selecting a consultant engineer for a project which is not Federally funded, the municipality may use its normal procedure for purchasing outside services.
 When Federal funds are used for a project, a "qualification based" selection procedure must be employed, and the consultant's activities will be governed by the latest edition of the ConnDOT Consulting Engineers Manual.
 Preliminary engineering (design) and construction engineering (inspection) must not exceed 15% of the construction cost for each activity.

-Should the municipality opt to accomplish the construction using its own employees (the "force account" method), the current F.E.M.A.
-(Federal Emergency Management Agency) schedule of rates for rental of equipment will be used.
+Should the municipality opt to accomplish the construction using its own employees (the "force account" method), the municipality may use equipment rental rates determined in accordance with the ConnDOT Standard Specifications (Form 814A), or current F.E.M.A.
+(Federal Emergency Management Agency) schedule of rates for rental of equipment.
 Hourly rates for personnel and the pre-bid prices for materials from the current "Town Aid" schedule will also be allowed.
 The necessary guidelines for equipment rate charges, material certification and municipal payroll costs will be made available to the municipalities.